Are You a Suspect in a Criminal Investigation?

 Should I volunteer my side of the story to the police officer when I am arrested?

-speak with a lawyer.
+until you speak with a lawyer.

 What if the police officer says that I should confess and he will speak